cookiecutter/cookiecutter-django/README.rst

 * Only maintained 3rd party libraries are used.
 * Uses PostgreSQL everywhere (9.2+)
-* Environment variables for configuration (This won't work with Apache/mod_wsgi except on AWS ELB).
+* Environment variables for configuration (This won't work with Apache/mod_wsgi).

 Support this Project!
 ----------------------